romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 ### Sealed Classes

-Kotlin introduced an other type of class, `sealeed class`.
+Kotlin introduced an other type of class, `sealed class`.
 A sealed class, is a class that can be inherit by a restricted class set.
 By definition a sealed class is `abstract`, that means it can't be directly instantiate.
 All derived classes have to be in the same file than the sealed class.